SAVE THE MEADOWS

 Want to learn more?
 Visit our FAQ page or read about greenwashing.

-Images below show the Phase 1 for Pattison Fields Sports complex and the heritage trees cut down by the Fairmount Park “Conservancy” on behalf of the Philadelphia Parks & Recreation Department.
+Images below show the Phase 1 for Pattison Fields Sports complex and the heritage trees cut down in 2024 by the Fairmount Park “Conservancy” on behalf of the Philadelphia Parks & Recreation Department.